 Throw a coin and make a wish in the Trevi Fountain

 I was dreaming of visiting Rome since I was a little girl.
 I was dreaming of throwing a coin and making a wish in the fountain since I can remember.
-When that happened, I remembered what a little girl I was, a little girl with big dreams.
-Now I am bigger, but my dreams are bigger as well.

 The Fountain is always crowded with people and can be very annoying to deal with them.
 You can try visiting it early in the morning when there would be fewer people.
 Also, make sure to visit the Trevi Fountain at night.